szymag/ZFN/README.md

 ## Magnonic crystals

-A program for computing spin waves properties in magnonic crsytal.
+A program for computing spin waves properties in magnonic crystal.
 This program solves Landau–Lifshitz equation using Plane Wave Method.
 ### Dependencies